NarayananChandran/CreationalDesignPattern/src/AbstractFactory/README.md

-# Factory Method Creational Design Pattern on TypeScript
+# Abstract Factory Creational Design Pattern on TypeScript

 [AbstractFactory] is a creational design pattern that lets you produce families of related objects without specifying their concrete class.